 We can assist you if you’re facing the following types of violent crime charges and more:

-According to the Florida Statutes 775.082 and 775.083, there are various penalties for violent criminal offenses.
-Violent crimes can also be classified as misdemeanors or felonies.
-The maximum fine and jail time a person can face will depend mainly on the severity and the frequency of the crime committed.
-Additionally, sometimes the penalties for violent criminal offenses may depend on where the crime occurred, whether a weapon was used to commit the crime and whether the defendant has previously been convicted.
+Violent crimes can be classified as misdemeanors or felonies.
+The maximum fine and incarceration a person can face will depend mainly on the severity of the crime committed and a defendant’s criminal history.
+Additionally, sometimes the penalties for violent criminal offenses may depend on where the crime occurred, whether a weapon was used to commit the crime, and whether the defendant has previously been convicted.

 If you are accused of committing a violent criminal offense in Florida, the prosecution will pursue the harshest sentence.
 They will do this by portraying you as a danger to society, and recommend to the judge and jury that you be sentenced to a long time in prison to serve the community’s interests.